Honors Capstone Project

 The physical design of McSweeney’s issues holds significance in an interpretation of the content of the magazine, especially in the case of McSweeney’s 36 and McSweeney’s 43 where there are clear efforts to shape the reading experience through the intentional use of non-traditional design elements and media platforms.
 Thus, this project aims to understand the relationship between McSweeney’s efforts to serve as a platform for minority voices and McSweeney’s material design utilizing Gérard Genette’s theory of the paratext.
 This paper argues that the box head design of McSweeney’s 36 invites the reader to attend to the ostentatiousness of the numerous pieces of the issue rather than focus on the literary content of any single item.
 This emphasis on the materiality of McSweeney’s 36 works in tandem with the McSweeney’s branding on the packaging of “Ma Su Mon” to speak over Ma Su Mon herself, obscuring her experiences of oppression.
 On the other hand, the more subtle and minimal McSweeney’s branding on the covers of McSweeney’s 43 and There is a Country’s capacity to be independently distributed provides this issue with a substantial platform outside of the McSweeney’s umbrella.
 However, There is a Country’s independence within McSweeney’s 43 is comprised by its complicated library cataloging, indistinguishable cover designs for “McSweeney’s 36” and There is a Country, and removable back book cover blurb sticker.
 Through analysis of the material paratexts of “Ma Su Mon” in McSweeney’s 36 and McSweeney’s 43’s There is a Country, this paper concludes that these particular issues of McSweeney’s are imperfect vessels for minority voices.

 Leyden, Julia, "Materiality and Minority Representation in Timothy McSweeney’s Quarterly Concern" (2019).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 1072.

 Creative Commons License